Constraining the Phase-Transition EoS using the Energy Dependence of Directed Flow: The AMPT-HC model with phase-transition equation of states

-The Multi-Phase Transport model (AMPT) is extensively utilized for simulating heavy-ion collisions within the energy spectra of RHIC and LHC \cite{nst2021}, owing to its comprehensive portrayal of both hadronic and partonic states during collisions.
-As a Monte Carlo-based model, AMPT includes four key elements: initializing fluctuating initial states, interactions among partons, the conversion from partons to hadrons during hadronization, and interactions between hadrons \cite{AMPT2005}.
-The goal of this study is to investigate the EoS featuring a ``QGP-like'' phase transition within the FXT energy range, employing the purely hadronic mode of AMPT, known as AMPT-HC.
-Operating predominantly with hadronic mechanics, the AMPT-HC model \cite{yong2021plb} uses the Woods-Saxon nuclear density profile and a local Thomas-Fermi approximation to set up the initial phase-space distributions of nucleons in both the projectile and target nuclei.
-It manages nucleon collisions and transportations through hadronic potentials and the test particle method, involving nucleons, baryon resonances, strange particles, and their corresponding antiparticles.
-Details regarding the operative mechanisms and the hadron cascade process in AMPT-HC are discussed in several references including \cite{AMPT2005,deu2009,YongPRC2022,YongPRD2023,yong2024pt}.
+The AMPT (A Multi-Phase Transport) model, recognized for its comprehensive treatment of both partonic and hadronic phases and its ability to effectively capture non-equilibrium transport dynamics, has been widely applied in simulations of heavy-ion collisions at RHIC and LHC energy ranges \cite{nst2021}.
+As a Monte Carlo-based framework, AMPT integrates four fundamental components: initialization of initial-state fluctuations, partonic interactions, the conversion of partons into hadrons during hadronization, and subsequent hadronic interactions \cite{AMPT2005}.
+However, to explore the behavior of nuclear matter within the FXT energy range and the EoS that includes a ``QGP-like'' phase transition, the hadronic cascade mode of the AMPT model (referred to as AMPT-HC) is employed \cite{yong2021plb}.
+The AMPT-HC mode operates independently of partonic transport mechanisms.
+It uses the Woods-Saxon nuclear density profile in combination with the local Thomas-Fermi approximation to initialize the phase-space distribution of nucleons in both the projectile and target nuclei prior to collisions.
+Subsequently, it self-consistently describes the collision and transport dynamics of nucleons, baryon resonances, strange hadrons, and their corresponding antiparticles through a semi-classical test-particle method and hadronic mean-field potentials.
+Compared to the standard AMPT model, AMPT-HC is more suitable for studying intermediate-to-low-energy heavy-ion collisions, particularly in relation to collective motion dominated by hadronic dynamics.
+The operational principles and hadronic cascade dynamics of the AMPT-HC framework are detailed in several key references, including \cite{AMPT2005, deu2009, YongPRC2022, YongPRD2023, yong2024pt}.

-The relativistic vector density function (VDF) model based on Landau Fermi-Liquid theory utilizes phenomenological parameters to capture the deviation of a system from equilibrium.
-These parameters include excitation energy, particle interactions, and bulk system properties \cite{VDForigin,Landau1957,LFLmodel}.
-Although the phase transition within the Landau Fermi-Liquid model doesn't affect the degrees of freedom, maintaining a hadronic scope, the VDF model can produce a phase diagram replicative of the actual QCD phase transition and describe the EoS for high-density nuclear matter accurately.
-The single-particle potential in a VDF framework is determined by setting constraints like the extremum of binding energy at saturation density, the critical points of nuclear liquid-gas $(T_c^{(N)}, n_c^{(N)})$ and QCD phase transitions $(T_c^{(Q)}, n_c^{(Q)})$, and the limits of the zero-temperature QCD phase transition spinodal region $(\eta_L,\eta_R)$.
-The potential is given by the following expression \cite{VDFlate}: